maskegger/guide/index.md

 Automating your tables and figures makes it easy to incorporate updated data into your analyzes minimizes mistakes that can arise when transferring results from Stata to your manuscript.
 Automating figures is easy using Stata's `graph export` command.
 Here I provide instructions for automating tables.

 There are several ways to automate tables.
 Below I present my preferred method, which uses Stata add-ons I developed in graduate school.
 This method is targeted at people who use LaTeX and desire flexible control over their table formatting.
+For an example of the kinds of tables you can create, see my paper on [workplace wellness](https://www.nber.org/workplacewellness/s/IL_Wellness_Study_1.pdf) (coauthored with Damon Jones and David Molitor).

 Automation is broken down into two steps.
 The first step uses [regsave](https://github.com/reifjulian/regsave) to save regression output to a file.
 The second step uses [texsave](https://github.com/reifjulian/texsave) to save the output in LaTeX format.

 ## regsave

-`regsave` is a Stata command that stores regression results.
+`regsave` is a Stata add-on that stores regression results.
 To install the latest version, run the following at your Stata prompt:
 ```stata
 net install regsave, from("https://raw.githubusercontent.com/reifjulian/regsave/master") replace
 ```